jkugs/khetai/README.md

 The internals of the gem are written in C, located in `ext/khetai`.

+## Development System Requirements

+To build the gem from source, you'll need:
+- Linux operating system
+- Ruby >= 2.0.0
+- GCC or compatible C compiler
+- Development headers (usually provided by ruby-dev or ruby-devel package)

 ## Build and Deploy Commands

+This project uses `asdf` as the version manager for Ruby.
+However, any Ruby version greater than `2.0.0` should work to compile this gem.

+    $ gem install bundler
+    $ bundle install
     $ bundle exec rake compile
     $ bundle exec rake build
     $ gem install pkg/khetai-<version>.gem